 Research and development advances

-Solutions to technical and commercial challenges realised through investment in R&D
+Solutions to technical and commercial challenges realised through investment in research and development

-We are not constrained by a requirement to maximise the use of manufacturing assets or a fleet of vessels.
-This means that we are free to deliver services that align to what the clients need rather than those that serve our business objectives.
+Acteon is not constrained by a requirement to maximise the use of manufacturing assets or a fleet of vessels.
+This means that we are free to deliver services that align to what our customers need rather than those that serve our business objectives.

 Investing for tomorrow

 Acteon is known for the innovation it brings to delivering subsea services.
-It is not focused on specific technologies, which gives it the freedom to work openly with its customers to understand the challenges they face.
-Using customer engagement, Acteon applies its industry-leading domain knowledge to seek out solutions and makes appropriate research and development investment decisions to realise them.
-Its aim is to create value by meeting the emerging challenges to building, installing, operating, maintaining and ultimately removing subsea infrastructure.
+We are not focused on specific technologies, which gives us the freedom to work openly with customers to understand the challenges they face.
+Using customer engagement, we apply our industry-leading domain knowledge to seek out solutions and make appropriate research and development investment decisions to realise them.
+Our aim is to create value by meeting the emerging challenges to building, installing, operating, maintaining and, ultimately, removing subsea infrastructure.

-Across the group, Acteon has around 200 engineers with expertise in areas that includes offshore installation, finite element analysis, electronics design and software development.
+Across the group, Acteon has about 200 engineers with expertise in areas that include offshore installation, finite element analysis, electronics design and software development.
 Their specialist knowledge is available to all our operating companies, which use it to identify and respond to tomorrow’s challenges.

 A fat funnel

 Investment in research is prioritised by a group resource and managed through a stage-gate process that encourages new ideas and invests in the best.
-Development of each strategic innovation enabled by research and development advances is carried out by the relevant Acteon operating companies.
-The Acteon research and development funnel has delivered many strategic innovations that include
+The development of each strategic innovation enabled by research and development advances is carried out by the relevant Acteon operating companies.
+The Acteon research and development funnel has delivered many strategic innovations including

-- battery-powered sensors that enable long term (approx. 10 year) condition monitoring
+- Battery-powered sensors that enable long term (approximately 10 year) condition monitoring

 It goes without saying that oil and gas field operators expect their floating facilities to be installed safely, on time and within budget.
-Consistent with these outcomes, they also welcome increased efficiencies, seamless project management, efficient data integration and reduced costs.
-Download this e-book for optimised lifetime stationkeeping solutions that serve oil and gas fields in any water depth.
+They also welcome increased efficiencies, seamless project management and efficient data integration.
+Download this e-book for optimised lifetime station-keeping solutions that serve oil and gas fields in any water depth.